Universal Covertness for Discrete Memoryless Sources: Covertness for DMS with unknown distribution

 \section{Covertness for \acp{DMS} with unknown distribution}

-Our coding scheme for universal covertness uses two building blocks, which are two special cases of the model described in Section~\ref{sec:covm}: (i) Uniform source coding for DMS with unknown distribution, studied in Section \ref{sec:model}; (ii)~Source resolvability~\cite{HanBook} with a reliability constraint, which corresponds to the case in which $p_X$ is known to be the uniform distribution.
-We show in the following result how to combine (i) and (ii) to obtain universal covertness.
+Our coding scheme for universal covertness uses two building blocks, which are two special cases of the model described in Section~\ref{sec:covm}: (i) Uniform source coding for DMS with unknown distribution, studied in Section \ref{sec:model}; (ii)~Source resolvability with the additional constraint that the input should be recoverable from the output, which corresponds to the case in which $p_X$ is known to be the uniform distribution.